Hit-and-run crash leaves woman dead in Philadelphia; driver sought

 It happened just after 7:30 p.m. at the intersection of North 5th Street and West Indiana Avenue in the city's Fairhill neighborhood.

-According to police, a silver Hyundai Sonata was traveling on North 5th Street when the car struck a 42-year-old woman as it turned left onto West Indiana Avenue.
+According to police, a silver Hyundai Sonata was driving recklessly at high rates of speed when the car struck a 42-year-old woman as it turned left onto West Indiana Avenue.

+Investigators believe the driver attempted to swerve around the victim but struck her instead.
+The car then reportedly continued down the sidewalk, where it hit a pillar and several parked cars.

+Witnesses told Action News the force of the crash sent the woman flying in the air before she hit the sidewalk.

 The pedestrian was transported to Temple University Hospital, where she was pronounced dead a short time later.